elieric/is843/README.md

 2. Clone the project to your local repository:
 `git clone https://github.com/elieric/is843.git`

-3. Enter `ls` tolist your documents, you should see the project `is843`
+3. Enter `ls` to list your documents, you should see the project `is843`

 4. Get into the project:
 `cd is843`